 Hope satellite design

-The Hope satellite will have a total mass (including fuel) of 3,300 lbs.
+At launch, the Hope satellite had a total mass (including fuel) of 3,300 lbs.
 (1,500 kilograms), according to NASA.
 And at about 7.78 feet (2.37 meters) wide and 9.51 feet (2.90 m) tall, the probe will be about the size and weight of a small car.
 Four to six 120-newton Delta V thrusters will propel the spacecraft using hydrazine, and inorganic and highly volatile chemical.

 After seven to nine months of space travel, the probe will approach its orbit around Mars in May 2021, coinciding with the 50th anniversary of the founding of the United Arab Emirates.
 The spacecraft will then collect two years' worth of scientific data, with an optional two-year extension that would take the mission into 2025.